 ALL THESE EXCHANGES offer you the chance to find out,

 Camps & Tours

 – a One way exchange without the requirement to host in Your own home

-Students must register their interest on line via with this Registration form – their enquiry will be forwarded to our District Youth Exchange Coordinator, who will then pass it to a local Rotary Club near to their home.
-They will normally contact you within a week or so of the registration to arrange an interview / meeting at home with your parents.
+Students must register their interest on line at: email@example.com Your inquiry will be forwarded to the District Youth Exchange officer who will then pass it to a local Rotary club near to your home.
+They will normally contact you within a week or so of registration to arrange an interview / meeting at home with your parents/guardians.

 PROCESS to follow:

-Once you have been interviewed and are sponsored you will need to go online to a website address (url) to complete your application and on completion of that you will be added to the Mailing list for invitations of every Cam or Tour to which we are invited.
-Normally these invitations start arriving in early December at the same time as all the other Countries receive them and as numbers on Camps are limited and UK&I are normally only allowed one or two (m+f) places on any Camp competition to respond speedily is strong!
+Once you have been interviewed and are sponsored Campers will need to go online to another website you will be advised of, so that you can complete your application and on completion of that you will be added to the email list so that you will receive invitations for every Camp or Tour to which we are invited.
+Normally these invitations start arriving in early December at the same time as all the other Countries receive them and, as numbers on Camps are limited and UK&I are normally only allowed one or two (m+f) places on any Camp, competition and thus the need to respond speedily is strong!

-When you have applied, if you are the first or second to do so your request will be forwarded with your papers to the Camp Organiser and either immediately, if their numbers are then full, or after the quoted ‘closing date’ they will contact you direct to confirm the Camp is on, any changes you need to know about and if you confirm to them you sill want to go, then they will advise you how to get there and how you will be met at the Airport, train station or ferry terminal.
-This is when your Polo Shirt starts to be very useful 😉
+When you have speedily applied for the camp, if you are the first or second to do so, your request will be forwarded with your papers to the Camp Organiser and either immediately, if their numbers are then full, or after the quoted ‘closing date’ you will be contacted… maybe direct, to confirm that the Camp is on, with any changes you need to know about and if you confirm to them you still want to go, then they will advise you how to get there and how you will be met at the Airport, station or ferry terminal.
+This is when your Polo Shirt will start to be very useful.